PS4 Error Code CE-36329-3 | Totally Fixed By Experts

 3. Clear CMOS memory

-Many of PS4 errors is caused by corrupted CMOS memory data.
+Many PS4 errors are caused by corrupted CMOS memory data.
 It’s always preferred when you troubleshoot your PS4 to clear the CMOS memory as a part of the troubleshooting procedure.
 To learn how to do that, please visit this article.

 4. Power Issues